 Next, heat a large skillet over medium heat and add the butter and oil.
 Once the butter stops foaming, add the garlic and red pepper flakes and cook until fragrant, just about 30 seconds.

 Then, strain the green beans from the ice water and place in the pan.
 Cook for about 5 minutes until the beans start to char a little, being careful not to burn the garlic.
-Finally, sprinkle in the lemon zest and cook another minute.
+Finally, sprinkle with the lemon zest and cook another minute.
 Serve immediately with grilled chicken, your favorite fish, or a nice roast.